liballeg/allegro5/readme_a5.txt

 Mac users may find some dependencies in Fink or MacPorts.
 <http://www.finkproject.org/> and <http://www.macports.org/>

-Linux users likely have all the dependencies already, except PhysicsFS.
+Linux users likely have all the dependencies already, except PhysicsFS and DUMB.
 If your distribution uses separate development packages, they will need to be installed.
 The packages are probably named *-dev or *-devel.

 - libpng and zlib, for PNG image support.
   Home page: <http://www.libpng.org/pub/png/>